williamw520/zigjr/README.md

 The `RequestDispatcher` and `ResponseDispatcher` interfaces define the required dispatching functions.

 ## RpcDispatcher
-The built-in `RpcDispatcher` is a registry of RPC handlers that also implements the `RequestDispatcher` interface and serves as a powerful, ready-to-use dispatcher.
+The built-in `RpcDispatcher` is a dispatcher with a registry of RPC handlers that also implements the `RequestDispatcher` interface and serves as a powerful, ready-to-use dispatcher.
 Use `RpcDispatcher.add(method_name, function)` to register a handler function for a specific JSON-RPC method.
 When a request comes in, the it looks up the handler from its registry, maps the request's parameters to the function's arguments,